 There are a few do's and don'ts that we'll explore when you're in competition with another agent.

-- Research the market If you want to win in competition, you need to know the pricing from all insurance carriers in your market to ensure you get your clients the most competitive offering.
+If you want to win in competition, you need to know the pricing from all insurance carriers in your market to insure you get your clients the most competitive offering.
 This does not always mean the lowest price (but it helps).

 Sometimes the most competitive offering is the best balance of price, convertibility and underwriting.
 By having the right tools to research and communicate your clients' options, you provide transparency and build trust.
 This shows clients you have their interest ahead of just making a sale and getting a higher commission.